 - 9. Only washable chalk may be used to create promotional messages on approved exterior surfaces of the Averett University campus in compliance with University policy. - a.
 Chalk messages must be on sidewalk surfaces unless another surface is specifically approved, all surfaces must be identified on the Event Request Form.
-No chalking may occur on vertical structures unless approved in advance by the Coordinator of Student Engagement - b.
+No chalking may occur on vertical structures unless approved in advance by the Student Involvement Office - b.
 Chalk messages that requires power washing to remove will result in a charge for the removal to the individual/group that created it. - c.
 Chalk messages must comply with posting policy guidelines for content. - d.
-Chalk message design must be approved in advance by the Coordinator of Student Engagement. - e.
+Chalk message design must be approved in advance by the Student Involvement Office. - e.
 Chalking is permitted no more than 48 hours before the event. - f.
 Other Approved Surfaces - i.
 The windows of the Student Center may be used to publicize an event or program.
 Washable window paint can be borrowed from the Student Engagement Center or purchased by the organization. - ii.
-All content must be approved by the Coordinator of Student Engagement.
+All content must be approved by the Student Involvement Office.